tarmeens/MountainCar-with-SARSAlambda/README.md

 # MountainCar-with-SARSAlambda

 This code is part of a project that I conducted at the Ecole polytechnique fédérale de Lausanne.
-The basic idea is to solve a Mountain Car problem implementing a SARSA(lambda) algorithm.
+The basic idea is to solve a Mountain Car problem implementing a SARSA(λ) algorithm.

 ### Installation